-At Alton, we plan to store natural gas deep underground near Stewiacke, NS.
-The natural gas will be stored in engineered salt caverns, a proven and safe storage system.
+At Alton, we planned to store natural gas deep underground near Stewiacke, NS.
+The natural gas would be stored in engineered salt caverns, a proven and safe storage system.

 The Alton project has two work sites, a river site on the banks of the Shubenacadie River estuary, and the natural gas storage cavern site about 12 kilometres away.